mramshaw/Kubernetes/README.md

 This is probably the premiere ___Orchestration framework___ for the __Cloud__.

+As of August, 2017 all of the major cloud providers belong to the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) which supports Kubernetes.

 The main cloud providers (AWS, Azure, GCP) all support Kubernetes (generally as a premium offering).

 [As Google had already used GCE for their compute engine, their container TLA is __GKE__.]